haroutboujakjian/Vuesalize/documentation/README.md

 <stacked-bar-chart-example></stacked-bar-chart-example>
 </div>

-And this is the data that generates the graph above.
+And this is the `StackedBarChart.json` data file that generates the graph above.

 ```json
 [